 Dorset OPC

-Powerstock (or Poorstock) is 4 miles north east from Bridport.
+Powerstock (or Poorstock) is a village, situated in a steep valley on the edge of the Dorset Downs 5 miles north east from Bridport.
 Within the parish is Eggerton Hill which has the remains of two Roman camps.
 The church of St Mary, situated on a hill over the village, dates from Norman times and the chancel arch is an excellent example of Early Norman architecture.
 Outside is a very rare 13th century Dole Table, from pre-Reformation times when charitable doles of bread were distributed to the poor.
 Inside the south entrance is a 15th century carving of a king and crowned woman giving bread to children.
 The church registers date from 1568.

 Photograph courtesy of Kerri © 1997.
 Link to more photographs below.